-- Numen Lumen – Music and personal reflections, Thursdays at 9:50am in Sacred Space (NLP)
+- Numen Lumen – Music and personal reflections, Thursdays 9:50-10:20am in the Sacred Space

-- Iron Tree Blooming – Meditation Club on Thursdays at 4:15pm in McBride (NLP)
+- Iron Tree Blooming – Meditation Club on Thursdays at 4:30pm in the Meditation Garden beside Numen Lumen Pavilion or inside in the McBride Gathering Space

 Contemplative Pedagogy Faculty Group